jsol/update-go/README.md

 # update-go
-Tiny script to update go to latest stable version
+Tiny script to update go to latest stable version.

+The script will install go to /usr/local/go/bin and this path should be added to your PATH.

 ## Requires
 Currently only works on debian-based distroes (uses dpkg)